-As time goes on, you can slowly add more fish, corals and other invertebrates.
-Generally speaking, corals and most invertebrates (Hermit Crabs and Snails) do not add much of a bio-load to an aquarium, however fish, even small ones can add dramatically to the amount of ammonia that a new biological filter will be called upon to process.
+As time goes on, you can slowly add more fish, corals, and other invertebrates based on the size of your tank and your live inhabitant's tank size requirements.
+Generally speaking, corals and most invertebrates, like hermit crabs or snails, do not add much of a bioload to an aquarium, however fish, even small ones, can add dramatically to the amount of ammonia that a new biological filter will be called upon to process.

-- Look for signs of stress (frayed fins, cloudy eyes, lack of appetite).
+- Look for signs of stress in current inhabitants (frayed fins, cloudy eyes, lack of appetite)

-- Add new fish only after the tank recovers from the last addition.
+- Only add new fish after the tank has recovered from the last addition

-- Corals will be the most sensitive things in your tank, so add them very slowly.
+- Corals will be the most sensitive livestock in your tank, so add them slowly

-- Clean your mechanical filter weekly, but do not disturb the biological filter during the 1st month.
+- Clean your mechanical filter weekly, but do not disturb the biological filter during the first month

-- After the 1st month, begin a scheduled tank maintenance program.
+- After the first month, begin a regular, scheduled tank maintenance regimen